 Simply put, this neurotransmitter responsible for the sense of reward makes us want things.
 Good things, since pleasant experiences stimulate their production.
 If there is enough dopamine in our body it is quite likely that we fall in love and develop a serious relationship, as it is also responsible for the feeling of attachment.
 Of course this can happen anytime and at any season but it seems to be more frequent at this time of year.
 Why?
 Because dopamine production is triggered by novelty, by new experience.
 And spring is full of them.
 Suddenly there are new colors and smells everywhere.
 We go out more and go to places we did not know or where we hadn’t been in a really long time.
 We pack winter clothes.
 And there is much more skin in sight.
 All of this leaves us filled with dopamine and filled with the desire to find love.
 Everyone but me, it seems.

-Some time ago I was told that they didn’t imagined me too preoccupied and ‘worrying about love”.
+Some time ago I was told that they didn’t imagine me too preoccupied and ‘worrying about love”.
 This made me think.
 Firstly, because falling in love and being in a strong, stable, happy and healthy relationship is something that I really want, but apparently that’s not what I let out.
 And secondly because the commentary was made by someone who’s complimenting me and I know why.
 We can even think about it and envy happy couples on the street, or *sigh* when watching romantic comedies counting the time that has passed and the time we still have according to the idiotic timelines we’ve established in our 20’s, but God forbid us to say so out loud!
 I do not know if it is the same for men and women, but from a feminine perspective, somewhere along the way it became almost forbidden to say “yes, I’d like to fall in love soon” as if this questioned the emancipated, capable and independent image that we both fought and strive to be fairly recognized.
-We immediately become fools who can’t live without a man, too needy and who only think about marrying and having babies, when the question is not being able or not being able to live without a man or woman, of course we are.
+We immediately become fools who can’t live without a man, too needy and who only think about marrying and having babies, when the question is not, being able or not being able to live without a man or woman, of course we are.
 The point is to want to share our lives with someone.

 All right, I want to share my life with someone.
 But with whom?
 It is true that it can be very difficult to meet someone nowadays and not even dopamine can help us.
 The reasons are too many and easy to decipher.
 From a certain moment onwards, life stabilizes.
 We meet fewer new people, we often go to the same places, friends get married or start living together, and there are fewer and fewer “available” people around us.
 But is that all?
 I think not.